-- SAVINGS PHASE, 2020-2039
+1. SAVINGS PHASE, 2020-2039

 - Income received from Nigig used to fund:

 - Distributions to members

-- Savings target approx. \$620M
+- Savings target approx. \$635M

 - Strict limits on other withdrawals from the trust

-- FULL SUPPORT PHASE, $2039 \rightarrow$
+2. FULL SUPPORT PHASE, 2039 \rightarrow

-- Both income streams from windfarm end, may or may not be replaced by new power sales contract

-- Trust income used to fund

-- Distributions to members

-- Shortfall in funding of HIFN operations, facilities and services
+- Both income streams from windfarm end, may or may not be replaced by new power sales contract (lower revenue) - Windfarm income and trust income used to fund - Distributions to members - Funding for HIFN operations, facilities and services